Fujifilm X-M1 vs Sony A58

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A58 has an electronic viewfinder (1440k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the X-M1 relies on live view and the rear LCD for framing.
 The following table reports on some other key feature differences and similarities of the Fujifilm X-M1, the Sony A58, and comparable cameras.

 One feature that differentiates the A58 and the X-M1 is in-body image stabilization (IBIS).
-The A58 reduces the risk of handshake-induced blur with all attached lenses, while the X-M1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The A58 reduces the risk of handshake-induced blur with all attached lenses, while the X-M1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The X-M1 writes its imaging data to SDXC cards, while the A58 uses SDXC or Memory Stick PRO Duo cards.
 The X-M1 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the A58 cannot take advantage of Ultra High Speed SD cards.